arunreddy9595/arunreddy9595/README.md

 ### 🚀 About Me

 With 8+ years of experience, I craft scalable, secure, and high-performance applications—specializing in Java, Spring Boot, and modern web architectures.
-I thrive in agile teams, advocate for clean code, and love solving complex backend, frontend, and DevOps challenges.
+I thrive in agile teams, advocate for clean code, and believe in lifelong learning.

 ---